Warren Cole Smith: Shepherds for Sale

 Smith found himself at the center of a controversy regarding the book Shepherds for Sale, by Megan Basham.
 The book made The New York Times Best Seller list despite being criticized for inaccuracies.
 A number of people mentioned in the book have publicly contested its assertions.
 Smith, writing for The Dispatch, suggested that the book was not journalism but propaganda.

 Rick Pidcock of Baptist News Global cited Smith and said that Basham "resorts to lies and conspiracy theories to make her case."
 According to Smith, the "fundamental flaw" of Basham's book is that "corrupting money is not on the evangelical left, as she claims, but on the populist right."
-Smith went on to suggest that the book "has many villains, but it has only one true hero: Donald J. Trump.
+Smith went on to suggest that the book "has many villains, but it has only one true hero: Donald Trump.
 He is mentioned more than 30 times in the book, all positively or defensively."
 Smith argued that Shepherds for Sale "purports to fight for the Gospel against heretics, but Basham is waging a proxy war, defending Trump against his evangelical critics."